 Peter's two great objects at this period of his reign were external security and internal prosperity.
 The former he had obtained by the creation of the new army on a European model, the latter he hoped to promote by a whole series of administrative measures.
-In April, 1702, he issued his celebrated ukas for facilitating the immigration of foreign specialists into Russia on a scale never before contemplated, invitation was made as tempting as possible, all such visitors being allowed full liberty of worship and permission to be judged by their own tribunals.
+In April, 1702, he issued his celebrated ukaz for facilitating the immigration of foreign specialists into Russia on a scale never before contemplated.
+The invitation was made as tempting as possible, all such visitors being allowed full liberty of worship and permission to be judged by their own tribunals.
 To the better sort of Russian dissenters Peter was also very tolerant.
-His attitude towards the chief centre of the Bezpopovshchina or "Priestless Community," founded, at the end of the seventeenth century, on the banks of the Vuiga, is characteristic of his general policy.
-(The enterprise and organising genius of this wealthy community enabled it practically to monopolise the rich fisheries and hunting grounds of the White Sea, while the abundant harvests which filled its granaries to overflowing gave this colony the command of the corn market of St Petersburg.
-All danger from without was avoided by a composition with Peter, the Vuigovisui agreeing to pay double taxes and to work, at set mes, for nothing, in the state mines and foundries at Povvenets.

-turn for these services the Tsar permitted these lucrative
+His attitude towards the chief centre of the Bezpopovshchina or "Priestless Conimunity," founded, at the end of the seventeenth century, on the banks of the Vuiga, is characteristic of his general policy.
+The enterprise and organising genius of this wealthy community enabled it practically to monopolise the rich fisheries and hunting grounds of the White Sea, while the abundant harvests which filled its granaries to overflowing gave this colony the command of the corn market of St Petersburg.
+All danger from without was avoided by a composition with Peter, the Vuigovtsui agreeing to pay double taxes and to work, at set times, for nothing, in the state mines and foundries at Povvenets.
+In return for these services the Tsar permitted these lucrative nonconformists full liberty of worship (ukaz of 1703) with the use of the old service books.

-A 3-kopeck piece.
+1 A 3-kopeck piece.